alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 ```
 ## Write API Request Tool
 ---
-Now you are ready to begin modifying this plugin code to pull data from an API and tell the plugin to output it!
-We will use the [requests](https://requests.readthedocs.io/en/latest/) library to do this.
+Now you are ready to modify this plugin code to pull data from an API and tell the plugin to output it!
+In our example, we use the [requests](https://requests.readthedocs.io/en/latest/) library to do this.

-> :information_source: Since this is an input tool, we will only focus on the `on_complete` function.
-For additional reading on the lifecycle of a plugin, refer to the [Ayx Python SDK documentation](https://alteryx.github.io/ayx-python-sdk/plugin_lifecycle.html)
+> :information_source: Since this is an input tool, we only focus on the `on_complete` function.
+For additional information on the lifecycle of a plugin, refer to the [AYX Python SDK documentation](https://alteryx.github.io/ayx-python-sdk/plugin_lifecycle.html)

 ### 1. Make the Request
 In this example, we fetch 2016 NBA playoff statistics data for Lebron James from the [BALLDONTLIE API](https://app.balldontlie.io)

-First, we want to get rid of the existing boilerplate code in the `on_complete` function, and leave only the `import pyarrow as pa` line.
+First, we want to remove the existing boilerplate code in the `on_complete` function, and leave only the `import pyarrow as pa` line.
 Your code should now look like this:

 ```python
     def on_complete(self) -> None: